Merovex/pandoc-book/README.md

 * Identifier
 * Credits

-You will also want to replace the following images:
+The `images/` directory is where you should place images used to support the published work.
+You will also want to replace the following images with your own:
 * `cover.png` Provides the cover for the epub.
 * `logo.png` Provides the imprint logo (both the name and logo are registered trademarks).